Region crossing change is an unknotting operation: Introduction

-Then we can define the \textit{region unknotting number} $u_R(D)$ of a knot diagram $D$ to be the minimal number of regions of $D$ which are needed to be applied region crossing changes to obtain a diagram of the trivial knot from $D$ without Reidemeister moves.
+We define the \textit{region unknotting number} $u_R(D)$ of a knot diagram $D$ to be the minimum number of region crossing changes necessary to obtain a diagram of the trivial knot from $D$.
+For example, we have $u_R(D)=1$ for the diagram $D$ in Figure \ref{rcc-ex}.
+H. A. Miyazawa showed in \cite{miyazawa} that for any knot $K$, there exists an integer $n$ such that a diagram of $K$ can be transformed into a diagram of the trivial knot by one $n$-gon move.
+Therefore, every knot $K$ has a diagram $D$ such that $u_R(D)=1$.
+We define the \textit{region unknotting number} $u_R(K)$ of a knot $K$ to be the minimal $u_R(D)$ for all minimal crossing diagrams $D$ of $K$.
 We have the following theorem: